BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Public intellectuals can change the culture, but can you personally change the culture enough to fix what you don't like?
+    Public intellectuals can change the culture, but can you meaningfully change the cultures that meaningfully affected you?
-    Can you do so in your lifetime?
+    In your lifetime?
-    Cultural change is generally gradual...glacial even.
+    Cultural change is generally gradual.
+Glacial even.
 </p>

 <p>
     Moreover, change is often only in a sub-culture.
     Many people have had the experience of a passing association with a well-organized, moral, and even pleasant institution, such as a university or a good job.
-    In the subculture, the ducks were finally in a row.
-Then you return to the real world, though.
+    In the subculture, our ducks were finally in a row.
+Then you return to the real world.
 </p>

 <p>